Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 ```

 This will cause the configuration of these values to be ignored and you will be
 required to specify the data at drawing time.
-We'll get back to this in a future
-chapter.
-This struct can be substituted by a `nullptr` later on if you don't
+As noted earlier we'll make use
-have any dynamic state.
+of dynamic viewport and scissor state.

 ## Pipeline layout